denizen-star/eplanner/docs/user-guides/PACER_INSTRUCTIONS.md

 **Note**: The platform is fully mobile-friendly.
 On mobile devices, you'll see a hamburger menu icon (☰) in the top right corner.
 Tap it to access the navigation menu.

-[SCREENSHOT: Homepage showing the navigation menu with "Coordinate a Run" option highlighted] [SCREENSHOT: Mobile view showing hamburger menu icon]
+[SCREENSHOT: Homepage showing the navigation menu with "Coordinate an Event" option highlighted] [SCREENSHOT: Mobile view showing hamburger menu icon]

 ### Step 2: Fill Out the Run Details Form